Z80-Retro/Z80-Retro-Manual/Z80-RETRO-DEVELOPMENT.md

 [Back](./README.md)

-In order to get setup on your Retro you will need to compile the firmware, CP/M OS and user applications.
+In order to get set-up on your Retro you will need to compile the firmware, CP/M OS and user applications.
 These are all z80 assembly to start with and some of the user programs later on are written in C.

-These instructions are to get your local devleopment environment set up in preparation for the compilation steps later on.
+These instructions are to get your local development environment set up in preparation for the compilation steps later on.

 ## Linux